allenmp3/ableton-live-manual-custom-css/README.md

 ## Configuring theme options

-To adjust theme options, click the Stylus extension button in your browser's toolbar.
+To adjust theme options, click the Stylus extension button in your browser's toolbar:

 ![Gear icon to go to theme options](./images/options-1.png)

-Then, click the gear icon next to the theme:
+Click the gear icon next to the theme to see the options:

 ![Gear icon to go to theme options](./images/options-2.png)

-Click Save after adjusting options.
+Click _Save_ after adjusting options.